harakas/amd_igpu_yolo_v8/README.md

-# rocm_pytorch_yolov5_example
+# ROCM pytorch yolov5 example
-A simple example on how to use the ultralytics/yolov5 inference on the AMD ROCm platform with pytorch.
+A simple example on how to run the [ultralytics/yolov5](https://pytorch.org/hub/ultralytics_yolov5/) inference model on the AMD ROCm platform with pytorch.

 I have an [ASRock 4x4 BOX-5400U mini computer](https://www.asrockind.com/en-gb/4X4%20BOX-5400U) with integrated AMD graphics.
 It has a GPU that can run neural networks/pytorch.
-This here is a working example how to get it working.
+This here is an example/description on how to get it working.

-## Description of environment variables specified in the `rocm-pytorch` script
+## Description of environment variables specified in the [rocm-pytorch](rocm-pytorch) script

-AMD mini computers/laptops with integrated GPU-s do not run out of the box but need special environment variables:
+AMD mini computers/laptops with integrated GPU-s do not run out of the box but need special environment variables to work properly.

 ### `HSA_ENABLE_SDMA=0`

-Without this the GPU memory transfers will hang/fail.
-Based on various internet forums it is because currently no consumer AMD motherboards with integrated GPUs support PCIe atomics which cause the DMA memory transfers to fail.
+Without this the GPU memory transfers will silently hang/fail.
+Based on various internet forums it is because at this moment no consumer AMD motherboards with integrated GPUs support PCIe atomics.
+They are apparently needed for DMA memory transfers between the GPU and CPU.
 Why did AMD make the default setting for consumer level GPU-s to silently hang/crash?
 You need to ask them.

 ### `HSA_OVERRIDE_GFX_VERSION=9.0.0`

-ROCm comes with precompiled/preoptimized kernel files for some of their architectures, but not for the one I have (gfx90c).
+ROCm comes with precompiled/preoptimized kernel files and settings for some of their GPUs, but not for the one I have (gfx90c).
 To get things working we need to fake the version so that we load the more generic (but less optimized) versions instead.
+It seems to work, at least for me and my GPU.

 You need to either delete this or specify a version suitable for your GPU.
 You can find your version by running `rocminfo`: